-Marapai Residence Hall on the Prescott Campus.
+Marapai Residence Hall in Prescott.

 All exterior doors of Residence Halls are locked 24 hours a day.
 To further enhance safety, all Residence Hall doors, except the main entrances, are alarmed at night alerting the Campus Safety and those nearby if a door is opened.
 Each resident must use their card access key to gain entrance into their hall.